Stigmata Review (1999)

 Stigmata is not a movie you’ll hear a lot of people talking about.
 It was a critical disaster and despite its blockbuster success, it didn’t leave much of a legacy.
 It’s not scary enough to be a good horror flick, and it’s not deep enough to be a good thriller, so it exists somewhere in-between.
 I enjoyed revisiting Stigmata, but I’m sure my nostalgia had a big influence on that.
 With that being said, I doubt I’ll ever watch it again.

 I can recommend Stigmata to people who enjoy religious movies with a supernatural twist, otherwise I say skip it.
-It’s a five out of ten for me, and at best a rental.
+It’s a two and a half out of five for me, and at best a rental.